Skip to content

 Integration Assessment

-Single REST API documented in OpenAPI format at docs.volt.io. iOS and Android native SDKs let you render bank selection inside your own app without a browser redirect.
-Hosted checkout option for operators who prefer not to build their own UI.
-Mobile SDK has runtime sandbox/production switching for testing.
-Plugins published on GitHub at github.com/volt-io for WooCommerce, Magento 2.2-2.4, PrestaShop and Shopware 5/6.
-No public npm package — backend integrations call the REST API directly.
-Sandbox at api.sandbox.volt.io with a Postman collection.
-Standard integration runs 2-4 weeks.
-For iGaming operators on EveryMatrix or MoneyMatrix, the Volt connector is already there — activation is configuration, not custom development.
-Three integration paths: hosted checkout (fastest, lowest control), API-only (you build the UI), Mobile SDK (you embed bank selection natively).
-Webhooks for transaction status.
-Documentation quality is on par with Trustly's — clean OpenAPI, current versioning, no dead links.
+A single REST API documented in OpenAPI format at docs.volt.io. iOS and Android native SDKs let you render bank selection inside your own app without a browser redirect, and a hosted checkout option suits operators who prefer not to build their own UI.
+The mobile SDK has runtime sandbox/production switching for testing.
+Plugins are published on GitHub at github.com/volt-io for WooCommerce, Magento 2.2-2.4, PrestaShop and Shopware 5/6.
+There is no public npm package, so backend integrations call the REST API directly.
+The sandbox is at api.sandbox.volt.io with a Postman collection.
+Standard integration runs 2-4 weeks, and for iGaming operators on EveryMatrix or MoneyMatrix the Volt connector is already there, so activation is configuration rather than custom development.
+There are three integration paths: hosted checkout (fastest, lowest control), API-only (you build the UI), and Mobile SDK (you embed bank selection natively).
+Webhooks handle transaction status.
+Documentation quality is on par with Trustly's, with clean OpenAPI, current versioning and no dead links.

 Risk & Compliance